janchruszcz/lethimcook/README.md

 ### 🔍 Smart Recipe Search
 > Search by ingredients (with autocomplete) using full-text PostgreSQL search.

+### 🪄 AI-Powered Recipes
+> Describe what ingredients you have, and Mario will cook a recipe just for you.

 ### 📝 Auth & Favorites
-> Users can sign up, create recipes, save favorite ones, and generate AI recipes.
+> Users can sign up, create recipes, save favorite ones

-### 🪄 AI-Powered Recipes
-> Describe what ingredients you have, and Claude (Mario) will cook a recipe just for you.

 ### ⛓️ Backend API (Rails 8)
 - PostgreSQL with pg_search (possible migration to ElasticSearch in the future)